FarmogoApp/datascience/README.md

 #### preparing
 data to download form:  http://codeandbeer.org/virtual/BigData/Datasets/cryptocurrencypricehistory.tgz to cryptocurrency/data/raw
 #### some notes
+All files are in csv format

 ### iris
 #### preparing
 data to download form:  http://codeandbeer.org/virtual/BigData/Datasets/iris.data to iris/data/raw
 #### some notes
+The file format is .data

 ## How to create another project
 - Install cookiecutter: ```pip install cookiecutter```